A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 He rubbed his thumb and index finger together.

-“Too expensive?”
-Irena scowled at the glistening brine from sweat and seawater crusting his hair.
-“Avare, you can’t spare a single bronze semifollis?”
 Normally, she’d force him to suffer through a massage out of spite too, except that would requiring braving the forum again.
 “Have it your way,” she huffed.
 Hopefully they’d pass a smaller balneae sooner than later; otherwise, she’d have to hold his head underwater and scrub him herself.
 Stubborn, self-destructive man!

 A stray thought – that was too easy – floated lazily in the back of Corvinus’ mind, but it wasn’t bothering him, so he didn’t bother it.
-He felt the weight of six months’ salary divvied up amongst hidden pockets.
+He felt the weight of six months’ salary divvied among hidden pockets.
 Every step reminded him how quickly it would all be gone.
 Then what?

 Lead on, he beckoned sarcastically and nestled comfortably back into his cocoon of numbness, willing to follow his sister to the end of the earth – literally – as long as he didn’t have to think.

 That was the closest Irena figured she’d get to a conversation for the rest of the day, and she was right.
 She, on the other hand, couldn’t stop thinking as the siblings crossed the western bridge and ascended through poorer neighbourhoods on the outskirts of the patinaed capital.
 They paused to purchase light provisions – dried fruit, nuts, cheese, bread, wine, and farro for porridge – then snacked while they walked.
 Irena pressed on past cauponas and the temptation of a real bed.
 Gradually civilization faded to fields and forests, where walls couldn’t contain her.
-The ghosts didn’t follow – that she could see, at least.

-Softer memories stirred, though not without their sting.
-Roma would always be her city, but babbling brooks, flowering trees, and pungent earth comprised her earliest memories.
-Irene was a goddess of spring after all, charged with restoring peace and harmony to a world wallowing in eternal winter.
-Irena preferred pretending that was where her name came from, though really she’d been christened after her mother, who died in childbirth.
+Irena pretended that was where her name came from, though really she’d been christened after her mother who died in childbirth.
 Pater shipped the infant and his six-year-old son off to live with their grandmother in the countryside while he buried himself in work and quickly forgot them.

 The ancestral Valerian estate had once housed a luxurious, rambling villa fit for a long line of senators, consuls, and emperors, but its original complex had crumbled from neglect centuries ago.
 The land itself was divided by so many generations that the plot Avia tended barely accommodated her humble cottage.
 The matriarch of obduracy, however, she coaxed life out of every inch.